trigger-corp/trigger.io-contact/module/docs/index.md

 Contacts are represented by a simple JavaScript object which follows the [W3C Contacts API](http://www.w3.org/TR/contacts-api/#contact-interface>) as much as possible.

+## Config options

+usage_description
+:   This key lets you describe the reason your app accesses the user's contacts.
+When the system prompts the user to allow access, this string is displayed as part of the alert.

 ##API

 !method: forge.contact.select(success, error)